urbanij/infinite-resistor-grid/README.md

 ```

 ### How to:
-rustc process.rs
+rustc process.rs -C opt-level=3
-python run.py # it takes ~40 seconds or so with current configuration
+python run.py # it takes ~20 seconds or so with current configuration